OddsSeeker.com, like many internet media publications, runs on funding from our advertising partners.

 Is it Legal to Gamble Online in the state of Arizona?

 Players and bettors can gamble online to a limited extent.
-Since the current year, that is 2021, the state-tribal compact or the state government and a newly passed law gives a free passway to online Keno and the lottery-based draw games.
+Since the current year, the state-tribal compact or the state government and a newly passed law gives a free passway to online Keno and the lottery-based draw games.
 The same law has also given a passage to online sportsbooks as well as daily fantasy sports sites in the state of Arizona.
 But sadly, online gambling such as slots, video poker, and casino-style games have been excluded from this law.

 Are Online Casinos Legal in the state of Arizona?